Common Myths about Coronavirus Explained

 Claim: Warm weather will kill the virus.

-Overall, practicing good hygiene and social distancing are the most important things you can do at this time.
-If you’re concerned, the CDC offers several tools to help determine if you’re at risk of being impacted by COVID-19.
+Overall, masking, practicing good hygiene, and social distancing are the most important things you can do at this time.

 Claim: Disinfectants can help treat infection.